jl5732/pdsnd_github/README.md

 python bikeshare.py (Note: requires python3)

 ### Credits:
-These links were referenced in the creation of this project:
+These resources were referenced in the creation of this project:

 https://docs.python.org/3/library/sys.html